codinguser/gnucash-android/README.md

 # Introduction

-Gnucash Mobile for Android is companion application for desktop Gnucash designed for Android.
+Gnucash Android is companion application for desktop Gnucash designed for Android.
-It allows you to record transactions on-the-go and export them in the QIF or OFX format and later import the data into Gnucash for the desktop.
-You can create multiple accounts for transactions in Gnucash.
-Double-entry accounting is also supported.
+It allows you to record transactions on-the-go and export them in the QIF, OFX or (GnuCash)-XML format and later import the data into Gnucash for the desktop.
+The app supports multiple nested accounts, scheduled transactions and backup/export to 3rd-party services (like DropBox & Google Drive).

-The application supports Android 2.2 Froyo (API level 8) and above.
+The application supports Android 2.3.4 Froyo (API level 10) and above.

 # Installation